Regular exercise plays an important role in a healthy and happy life.

 Muscles can lose their strength over time if you don’t use them, so regular strength training is important.

-Stronger muscles also help burn more calories so that you can maintain healthy body weight.
+Stronger muscles also help burn more calories so that you can maintain a healthy body weight.

 When doing strength training, you should start light, with maybe just 1-2 pounds for more than 10 times.
 Gradually, you can increase the weight.